sokolitdev/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: RMFR2 - Category: Composition - No Resource Wrapper Modules

 {{< hint type=danger >}}
 REVIEW.
+AGREED.
-Proposal: remove. tech limitation: To enable resource be deployed at both at group and subscription levels, they need to be in modules.
+Proposal: change MUST to SHOULD
 {{< /hint >}}

 A resource module **MUST** add value by including additional features on top of the primary resource.